hashgraph/guardian/e2e-tests/README.md

 ## Configuration
 In cypress.env.json file update `authorization` key with `access_key` value which will be assigned to the RootAuthority after registartation (bearerAuth)
+If you manually built every component in guardian, set the propper url to `api-server` key.

 ## Usage